Keys to Successful Tool Migration

 • Mergers and acquisition scenarios often create redundancies or overlap in tools and capabilities, thus the need for reconciliation, consolidation, and optimization.

-Challenges/considerations with Migrations
+Challenges/Considerations with Migrations

 Migrations can be complex, time-consuming, and costly.
 If not appropriately planned for and handled, the upfront costs to migrate can negate the planned savings for the first couple of years.
 This is especially true when an organization has waited too long (i.e., past sunset date) to retire a tool or if the mapping of the old application to the new was not thoughtfully and carefully done.